easypropertylistings/Easy-Property-Listings/readme.txt

 = 2.1.7 May 6, 2015 =

 * New: listing_search shortcode now has style option for adjusting the width.
 You can add style="slim" or style="wide" to the shortcode to adjust the appearance.
+* New: Listing Search widget now has style options for adjusting the width.
 * Tweak: Updated translation epl.pot and added missing sqm translation element.
 * Tweak: Allowed for hundredths decimal in bathrooms field.
 * Tweak: Floor plan button CSS.